rgreen09/cs506-project-stock-market-patterns/README.md

 #### Analysis: Why the Model Failed

-The Random Forest achieved **perfect training performance but 43% test accuracy**—a textbook case of overfitting.
+The Random Forest achieved **perfect training performance but 43% test accuracy**,a textbook case of overfitting.
 Key insights:

 **Root Cause**: **Insufficient data** - Only 36 total patterns resulted in:
 - 29 training samples (too small for a complex Random Forest with 16 features)